SCCapstone/BitSquad/README.md

 ## Running Tests
-First make sure the program is running:
+First make sure the program is running in another terminal:
 >ng serve

 The following command will execute our unit tests and launch the Karma debugger in a Chrome window